Jaggregate version 3.2.1

 };

-private static <A> UnaryFunction<A, Object> printOnLinesTo(
+private static <A> UnaryFunctor<A, Void> printOnLinesTo(

 final PrintStream out ) {

-return new UnaryFunction<A, Object>() {
+return new UnaryFunctor<A, Void>() {

-public Object evaluate( A target ) {
+public Void evaluate( A target ) {

 out.println( target );